javedali99/audio-to-text-transcription/README.md

 ## Workflow

 1. The user inputs a YouTube video URL when prompted.
-2. The `pytube` library is used to create a `YouTube` object and filter the audio stream.
+2. The `pytubefix` library is used to create a `YouTube` object and filter the audio stream.
 3. The audio stream is downloaded as an MP3 file and saved in the `YoutubeAudios` folder.
 4. The `whisper` library loads a base model and transcribes the downloaded audio into text.
 5. The `langdetect` library detects the language of the transcribed text.